Graham Holdings: Manufacturing

 In June 2014, Graham Holdings acquired Joyce/Dayton Corp., a Dayton, Ohio-based manufacturer of screw jacks and other linear-motion systems.

 In November 2015, Graham Holdings acquired Group Dekko, a Garrett, Indiana-based electrical manufacturer.

-In April 2017, Graham Holdings acquired Hoover Treated Wood Products, a Thompson, Georgia-based manufacturer of fire retardant wood and other wood products.
+In 2017, Graham acquired Hoover Treated Wood Products, Inc, a supplier of lumber and plywood products for fire retardant and preservative applications.

 In May 2020, Graham Holdings announced that it had acquired Framebridge.

 Restaurants

 In July 2019, Graham Holdings acquired Clyde's Restaurant Group, the owner and operator of several restaurants in the Washington metropolitan area, including Old Ebbitt Grill.

 Automotive

 In January 2019, Graham Holdings acquired 90% of two automobile dealerships from Sonic Automotive.
 The company's latest acquisition — its fourth auto dealership to date — is located at 8820 Centreville Road in Manassas.
 Christopher J. Ourisman of Ourisman Automotive will operate and manage the dealership, which the Arlington holding company purchased from the Battlefield Automotive Group.
 Terms of the deal were not disclosed.